davidvandusen/the-lighthouse-keeper/2017-05-03 Log - Beneath the Hills.md

 Kvothe, the half-elf druid, sends his owl to investigate from higher up.
 The owl beckons them to an area filled with the signs of a dramatic conflict.
 In the middle of this area lays Veradda Stoor's dead body.
 Her fine robes are slashed and bloodied.
-She is clearly a powerful, talented adventurer, and her assailants must have been very string indeed if they were to annihilate her so.
+She is clearly a powerful, talented adventurer, and her assailants must have been very strong indeed if they were to annihilate her so.

 Near her body is a notebook filled with information regarding tracking down treasures.
 This was clearly Veradda's